Prader-Willi Syndrome Clinic

 How will the Prader-Willi Syndrome Clinic help my child?

-At the PWS Clinic at Seattle Children’s, your child can access multiple providers in one place.
-This makes it easier for your child to get all of the medical care and other services they need.
+At our PWS Clinic, your child can see multiple experts in one place.
+This makes it easier for your child to get all the medical care and other services they need.

 To meet the varied needs of children and teens with PWS, our team has specialized training in areas such as: